-The said ACER/CEER Report of November 2016 refers to the following data on PCTs in the EU energy markets:
+The said ACER/CEER Report of November 2016 refers to the following data on PCTs in 2016 in the EU energy markets:

-- reliable PCTs are available in 20 EU countries for electricity and 15 for gas,
+- reliable PCTs were available in 20 EU countries for electricity and 15 for gas,

-- there are some EU countries with several PCTs, such as Germany (10), Great Britain (12) and the Netherlands (9).
+- there were some EU countries with several PCTs, such as Germany (10), Great Britain (12) and the Netherlands (9).